Everything You Need to Know About Tape-In Extensions

 Removing extensions may take a little longer (about 45-minutes).

-What is the process of removing Tape-In extensions?
+What is the process of removing tape-in extensions?

 A remover spray is sprayed on to the tape, which loosens it and allows the two pieces to pull apart.
 Then, the extensions are re-set with new tape (basically creating a brand new extension), so they can be taped back in.

-How long to Tape-In extensions last?
+How long do tape-ins last?

 This depends on how quickly your hair grows, and your preference for how close the extensions sit to your root.
 When the Tape-Ins are first applied, they're applied about 1/4 inch away from your root.
 The average time people wait before getting the extensions moved back up is 6-12 weeks.
 I typically wait 8 or so weeks!